Published: 15 November 2019

 The following three parts compose of the FESS experimental set-up: flywheel rotor-bearing system, sensors, data collector and analyzer.

 The flywheel rotor-bearing system is described in detail in Section 2.1.
 The sensor system mainly consists of photoelectric speed sensors and eddy current displacement sensors.
 For the eddy current displacement sensors, its supply voltage is ±15 V, probe diameter is 5 mm, gap-voltage is –10-10 V, and the sensitivity of eddy current displacement sensors is 20 mV/μm.
-Two probes are located at the flywheel top to measure the vibration displacement of and directions respectively.
-Two probes are installed in the lower damper to collect the vibration displacement of damping body in and directions respectively.
+Two probes are located at the flywheel top to measure the vibration displacement of x and y directions respectively.
+Two probes are installed in the lower damper to collect the vibration displacement of damping body in x and y directions respectively.
 And the NI DAQ and a computer were used to collect and analyze the vibration data.
 Its maximum sampling frequency is 100 kHz, A/D accuracy is 24 bit, and channel number of NI DAQ is 16.

 The rotating speed of the rotor is obtained by a photoelectric sensor.
 The test data are inputted to the computer, and analyzed by the NI DAQ.
 The vibration amplitude is measured by eddy current displacement sensors, and the time domain signals are converted to frequency domain signals through the SFFT algorithm.